Porsha Williams And NeNe Leakes: ‘RHOA’ Star Is Ignored By Veteran Reality Star

 — AllThingsRH (@AllThingsRH) January 5, 2017

 “I pretty much expected her to react that way.
 It takes a humble, caring person with a lot of confidence to be able to let the past go and move forward, and those are qualities I think she lacks.
 This beef has been dragged out for so long that I’m completely over it.
 I came baring a beautiful arrangement and ready to let the past be the past, but I was met with bitterness.
 I honestly don’t think twice about a relationship with people who don’t reciprocate respect.
-I will continue to support those who support me,” Porsha Williams has revealed in her Bravo blog about her ongoing drama with Kenya Moore.
+I will continue to support those who support me,” Porsha Williams revealed on her Bravo blog about her ongoing drama with Kenya Moore.

 What do you think of Porsha Williams’ comments about her friendship with NeNe Leakes?
 Are you surprised that they are not getting along?